ata4/glrage/README.md

 * Changed water color from grey-blue to turquoise, similar to the PSX version. ([Screenshot](http://i.imgur.com/NpYRg9j.jpg))
 * Increased rendering distance. ([Screenshot](http://i.imgur.com/CUnIoIY.jpg), disabled on default)
 * No-CD mode. (disabled on default)
+* Customizable field of view.
 * Full soundtrack mode, combining PC ambient tracks with PSX music tracks. (disabled on default)

 ### Known problems
 * The savegame format is incompatible to DOS format.
 To prevent accidental loading or overwriting of existing DOS savegames, the file name format has been changed as well.
-* Custom key bindings have been disabled in the ring menu to prevent various crashes, only the default bindings can be used and displayed right now.
+* Custom key bindings have been partially disabled in the ring menu to prevent various crashes.
 * The menu is fully opaque when opened in-game.
 * Some objects disappear when viewed from certain angles or are just partially visible.
 * Ambient tracks played from a physical CD won't loop properly in Windows Vista and later ([caused by a MCI emulation bug in Windows](https://social.msdn.microsoft.com/Forums/windowsdesktop/en-US/dfa22274-8122-4b92-a0bc-653f5749b1bd/audio-cd-playing-with-mci-mcinotifysuccessful-never-arrives?forum=windowspro-audiodevelopment)).